learn-co-curriculum/dsc-regression-boston-lab/README.md

 2. Advanced Analytical Methods

-Simple regression is a very basic analysis techniques and trying to fit a straight line solution to complex analytical questions may prove to be very inefficient.
+Simple regression is a very basic analysis technique and trying to fit a straight line solution to complex analytical questions may prove to be very inefficient.
 Later on, you'll explore at multiple regression where you can use multiple features **at once** to define a relationship with the outcome.
-You'll also look at some preprocessing and data simplification techniques and re-isit the boston dataset with an improved toolkit.
+You'll also look at some preprocessing and data simplification techniques and revisit the Boston dataset with an improved toolkit.

 ## Level up - Optional

-Apply some data wrangling skills that you have learned in previous section to pre-process the set of independent variables we chose above.
+Apply some data wrangling skills that you have learned in the previous section to pre-process the set of independent variables we chose above.
 You can start off with outliers and think of a way to deal with them.
-See how it affects the the goodness of fit.
+See how it affects the goodness of fit.

 ![](images/joke.png)